Nuitka/Nuitka-website/doc/doc/nuitka-package-config.rst

        dest_path: 'output_dir'
        when: 'linux'

-If a module requires DLLs, they must be specified here
+If a module dynamically requires DLLs, i.e. there is not an extension module is not linked against them, they must be specified in this way.

 Features
 --------